simonlfc/MONACO/README.md

 - Kar-98k sling clips through the left hand
 - Segmented reload start missing initial bullet notetrack on several weapons
 - Missing some unique reticles
+- Fire animation issues (this is because the original games have a much longer fire time and all our snipers are identical stat-wise)

 ### Credits